Why do people get sick in transport?

 - Vomiting

-RELIEVE THE STOMACH WITH STIMCARE PATCHES
+SOOTHE THE STOMACH WITH STIMCARE PATCHES

-Simply apply the patch by following our tutorial videos, available just here to guide you through each step.
+Simply apply the patch by following our tutorial videos, available in French only. here to guide you every step of the way.

-If you have any questions regarding the application of the patch, please send your request to sante@stimcareonline.com.
-A therapist trained and certified in the application of the STIMCARE patches is available and will take the time to answer you.
+If you have any questions about how to apply the patch, send your request to sante@stimcareonline.com.
+A therapist trained and certified to apply STIMCARE patches will take the time to answer your questions.

 Herbal medicine